kenshiro-o/reactnd-project-myreads-starter/README.md

     ├── App.js # This is the root of your app.
 Contains static HTML right now.
     ├── App.test.js # Used for testing.
 Provided with Create React App.
 Testing is encouraged, but not required.
     ├── BooksAPI.js # A JavaScript API for the provided Udacity backend.
 Instructions for the methods are below.
+    ├── Bookshelf.js # A React Controlled Component which manages the state of one of the three main virtual booshelfs ├── SearchBooks.js # A React Controlled Component which is able to search for books given a query and display the results in a grid, like the bookshelf
     ├── icons # Helpful images for your app.
 Use at your discretion.
     │   ├── add.svg
     │   ├── arrow-back.svg